 - This recipe would also work just fine in a crockpot.
 Pretty much the same thing, just cook it on low for 8 hours or high for 4 hours.

 Instant Pot Variation

 This recipe is so easy to put in the Instant Pot and come back in a little over half an hour and have a healthy, flavorful meal!
 I’m in love with my Instant Pot and with Indian food.
-It all started with my Easy Clean Chicken Korma recipe and now this curry is one of my favorite recipes.
+It all started with my Chicken Korma Coconut Milk Recipe and now this curry is one of my favorite recipes.

 Please let me know if you try this and what you think.
 It’s a staple in our house and I hope it will be in your house too!